The Effectiveness of Predictive Advertising in Multifamily

 And Annuitus Group suggests that not only do companies who use automation to nurture their leads generate 451% more qualified leads but also that those leads are 47% more likely to make a larger purchase than their non-nurtured counterparts.

-Knowing these numbers about lead nurturing, how many multifamily marketers miss it?
+Knowing these lead-nurturing numbers, how many multifamily marketers miss it?

 Valuing a Digital Multifamily Marketing Strategy

-The commercial real estate industry is known for being behind the curve in adapting to the latest trends — especially technology.
+The commercial real estate industry is known for lagging behind the latest trends — especially in technology.
 The same is true for marketing techniques.

-Groups with no expertise in the industry have no idea how to use digital marketing to meet their marketing needs strategically.
-Partner this with a hesitancy to leave behind expensive “tried-and-true” outbound methods, and it becomes clear that commercial real estate marketers are unsure how to invest in digital multifamily marketing.
+Groups without industry expertise have no idea how to use digital marketing to meet their marketing needs strategically.
+Combine this with a hesitancy to abandon expensive “tried-and-true” outbound methods, and it becomes clear that commercial real estate marketers are unsure how to invest in digital multifamily marketing.

 The key to robust digital marketing is to attribute value to that strategy.
 Many commercial real estate marketers fail to do so, hurting them in the long run.